yegor256/blog/_posts/2015/oct/2015-10-27-outsourcing-doesnt-work.md

 The title of this article states that outsourcing doesn't work **anymore**.
 Why anymore?
 Did it work before?
 Yes, it did, when salaries of programmers were extremely lower in third-world (offshore) countries.
-For example, in 2001, we had a team of very good senior Java developers in the Ukraine.
+For example, in 2001, we had a team of very good senior Java developers in Ukraine.
 We paid them above the market price, and it was **$300 per month**.
 At the same time, we were selling their time to U.S. customers for $15 per hour, which was $2,500 per month.
 See the margin?